 The cigar features the same main band as the Joel Sherman 75th Celebration, but it’s not too challenging to tell the cigars apart: the 85th is shorter, heftier and uses a much darker wrapper.
 There’s also of course the secondary band, which is also quite different and rather helpful at identifying.
 As for the wrapper, it’s somewhat rough, but quite oily, and there’s a medium-plus yet distinguishable aroma of sour leather and oatmeal cookie.
 There’s more of the latter on the foot alongside hay, chocolate and leather.
 The oatmeal party continues onto the cold draw where it’s joined by some barbecue sauce, a bit of sunflower seeds and some orange juice.
 It’s really odd, but not disgusting.

 Things begin with some cedar, creaminess and leather.
-That might sounds pedestrian, but there’s an odd play in regards to the texture, with each component rather gritty but the complete profile is somewhat smooth.
+That might sounds pedestrian, but there’s an odd play in regard to the texture, with each component rather gritty but the complete profile is somewhat smooth.
 While the draw of the Nat Sherman 85th begins open, it tightens up less than an inch in, which is nice.
 There’s nuttiness, some hay and pepper in the mouth; lemon meringue pie through the nose; and watered-down cola and some pepper on the finish.
 With the tightened draw, the Nat Sherman 85th produces a good bit more smoke, and while the burn is even, it is slow–almost painfully slow.

 Nat Sherman 85th Anniversary 2